 On vehicles equipped with "non" folding (swing-out recreational) mirrors, automatic car wash systems are not recommended.
 Use special truck wash facilities for vehicles with this type of mirror.

-For the Econoline van without rear door windows and all Econolines equipped with the swing-out recreational mirrors, the right-hand side mirror is a flat glass mirror.
-All other right-hand side/view mirrors used on the Econoline are convex.
+For vehicles equipped with the swing-out recreational mirrors, the right-hand side mirror is a flat glass mirror.
+All other right-hand side view mirrors used are convex.
 Convex mirrors have a curved surface and will show a wider view of the lane next to and behind your vehicle.